 Dreamix marks one year since the initiation of our new Operational Excellence model with an award.
-On Friday, we were named a Continuous improvement software organization at a gala ceremony featuring James Womack – the guru of the Lean methodology.
+We were officially named a Continuous improvement software organization.
+We received the award at a gala ceremony featuring James Womack – the guru of the Lean methodology.
 As we received it, we couldn’t help but recap what we did best with our operational excellence so far.

 What is operational excellence?

 Operational excellence is a management philosophy focusing on continuous improvement by boosting performance and decreasing waste.
 At its core are streamlining processes and enhancing productivity.